BETTER CARE THROUGH COLLABORATION.

 Interprofessional education is defined as “when students from two or more professions learn about, from and with each other to enable effective collaboration and improve health outcomes” (WHO, 2010).

 As a Creighton health sciences student, you must complete three IPE Passport activities to graduate.
-Prior to enrollment in the IPE Passport, you must successfully complete IPE 400: Introduction to Collaborative Care.
-In order for an activity to be approved as part of the IPE Passport, it must meet certain criteria and be approved by the CIPER Curriculum & Assessment Committee.
+Prior to enrollment in the IPE Passport, you must successfully complete IPE 500: Introduction to Collaborative Care.
+In order for an activity to be approved as part of the IPE Passport, it must meet certain criteria and be approved by the IPE Curriculum Committee.

 IPE Passport Resources

-This is an online, self-paced faculty development course for clinicians and faculty desiring a basic introduction to the concepts of IPE and IPCP.
+This is an online, self-paced faculty development course designed for Creighton faculty or clinicians desiring a basic introduction to the concepts of IPE and IPCP.
 The course provides eight (8) CEU/CME approved by Creighton University Health Sciences Continuing Education, which holds joint accreditation from the Accreditation Council for Continuing Medical Education, the Accreditation Council for Pharmacy Education and the American Nurses Credentialing Center.

 Lesson content includes: